cerenkilinc/ckilinc/README.md

  - Quantified correlations showing that higher education and happiness levels are linked to lower crime indices.

- - Statistical evidence that life expectancy (as a proxy for health and welfare) also contributes to reduced crime perception.
+ - Statistical evidence that life expectancy  also contributes to reduced crime perception.

  -  Visual patterns across regions illustrating that developed countries tend to have safer environments compared to developing ones.